saltnpepper97/elev/README.md

 - 🔐 Written in safe Rust
 - ⚡ Fast and lightweight
 - ✅ Simple configuration
-- 🧩 Built with solarpunk and cybersecurity values
+- 🧩 Built with solarpunk and cybersecurity in mind
 - 🔧 Customizable and extensible for different workflows

 ---